2016 Bathurst 1000: Background

 The event was the 59th running of the Bathurst 1000, which was first held at the Phillip Island Grand Prix Circuit in 1960 as a 500-mile race for Australian-made standard production sedans, and marked the 56th time that the race was held at Mount Panorama.
 It was the 20th running of the Australian 1000 race, which was first held after the organisational split between the Australian Racing Drivers Club and V8 Supercars Australia that saw two "Bathurst 1000" races contested in both 1997 and 1998.
 It was the 18th time the race had been held as part of the Supercars Championship and the fourth time it formed part of the Enduro Cup.
 The defending winners of the race were Craig Lowndes and Steven Richards.

 The event commemorated ten years since the death of nine-time race winner Peter Brock—who died in a crash at the Targa West rally one month prior to the 2006 race—and the introduction of the Peter Brock Trophy.
 Brock's brother Phil presented the Trophy to the race winners, having made the first presentation of the Trophy in 2006.
 Several of Brock's old race cars were on display at the event, with a selection completing parade laps prior to the race on Sunday morning.
 The cars in the parade were driven by Phil Brock and the previous winners of the Peter Brock Trophy.
 The event also paid tribute to Mark Porter, who died following a crash in a support race during the 2006 event.

 Shane van Gisbergen entered the event as the championship leader, seven points clear of his Triple Eight Race Engineering teammate Jamie Whincup.
 Lowndes, the third Triple Eight driver, was third in the points standings, 157 behind Van Gisbergen.
 In the Teams' Championship, Triple Eight Race Engineering hold a 1273-point lead over the Holden Racing Team.
 In the Enduro Cup standings, Holden Racing Team drivers Garth Tander and Warren Luff lead the Triple Eight pairing of Van Gisbergen and Alexandre Prémat by 24 points.

 Entry list

 As well as the regular 26 championship entries, a single wildcard entry was received for the race.
 The Harvey Norman Supergirls entry that contested the 2015 race returned for 2016, fielding an unchanged line-up of Simona de Silvestro and Renee Gracie.
-The entry switched from competing with a Prodrive Racing Australia-prepared Ford Falcon FG X to a Nissan Altima L33 built by Nissan Motorsport.
+The entry switched from competing with a Prodrive Racing Australia-prepared Ford Falcon FG X to a Nissan Altima L33 built by Kelly Racing.

 Entries with a grey background were wildcard entries which did not compete in the full championship season.